Acute coughs are often caused by a minor illness and go away within a few weeks, while chronic coughs may be a symptom of something more serious.

 If you have a mild case of COVID-19, you may choose to use cough medications or other home remedies to help ease your cough.

 - sore throat

 - runny or stuffy nose

 - digestive symptoms such as nausea, vomiting, or diarrhea

 Some people may develop severe disease due to COVID-19.
 This typically happens

-5 to 8 daysafter symptoms begin.
-Warning signs of serious COVID-19 illness for which you should seek immediate medical attention include:
+2 to 14 daysafter symptoms begin.
+Symptoms of serious COVID-19 illness that you should get immediate medical attention for include:

 - difficulty breathing